cyface-de/ios-backend/README.md

 7. Provide a handler for events occuring during data capturing.
 Possible events are explained below.
 8. Finally create the `DataCapturingService` or `MovebisDataCapturingService` as shown, providing the required parameters.

+### The Data Capturing Lifecycle

+The lifecycle of capturing a measurement is controlled by the four methods `start(inMode:)`, `pause()`, `resume()` and `stop()`.
+They may be called in arbitrary order and will do as their name promises.

+#### Setting and Changing Transportation Modes

+The mode of transporation used to caputre a measurement must be provided the the `start(inMode:)` method.
+This is a simple string that is transferred as is to the server.
+Typical transporation modes are "bicycle", "car" and "motorbike".

+To change the transportation mode during a measurement, call `changeModality(to:)`.
+For example call `dataCapturingService.changeModality(to: "CAR")`, to change the used transportation mode to a car.

 #### Configuring a DataCapturingService

 The `DataCapturingService` tries to get as many updates from a devices geo location sensor as possible.